Video Dictionary of Literary Terms

 Welcome to the Video Dictionary of Literary Terms!

-Nonetheless, it is helpful for teachers to remind students that the literary terms are just tools for analytical and descriptive purposes, and they do not necessarily reflect writers’ explicit intentions.
+Nonetheless, it is helpful for teachers to remind students that the literary terms are just tools for analytical and descriptive purposes, and do not necessarily reflect writers’ explicit intentions.
 Such awareness can empower students to develop their own analytical perspectives as they advance through their literary studies.

 The Video Dictionary of Literary Terms is a project of the Department of Literature and Cultural Studies at the Education University of Hong Kong.